 The cornerstone of Academy training for technicians is the Ophthalmic Medical Assisting: An Independent Study Course

-, now in its fifth edition.
-This fully illustrated textbook explains ophthalmic science, practice techniques, and office interactions, with step-by-step guidance on 44 common procedures.
-The accompanying online exam contains 228 multiple-choice questions aligned with the content of the textbook.
+, now in its sixth edition.
+This fully illustrated textbook explains ophthalmic science, practice techniques, and office interactions, with step-by-step guidance on common procedures.
+The accompanying online exam contains multiple-choice questions aligned with the content of the textbook.

 Successful completion of the course and online exam serves as a prerequisite for the Certified Ophthalmic Assistant (COA) exam administered by the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO).

 Make ophthalmic terms accessible to everyone in your practice with plain-language definitions and full-color anatomical illustrations.
 This new edition from the Academy covers current ophthalmic conditions, tests, procedures, and pharmacology and is designed for quick navigation.